ManuelBehrendt/Mera.jl/docs/src/01_clumps_First_Inspection.md

 ## Data Inspection
 The data is associated with the field *clumps.data* as a **JuliaDB** table (code units).
-All the loaded properties of each clump are arranged in one row which makes it easy to find, filter, map, aggregate, group the data, etc.
+Each row corresponds to a clump and each column to a property which makes it easy to find, filter, map, aggregate, group the data, etc.
 More information can be found in the MERA tutorials or in: [JuliaDB API Reference](http://juliadb.org/latest/api/)

 ### Table View
-Each row corresponds to a clump and its properties to the columns.
 The positions peak_x, peak_y,peak_z are the positions and should not be modified.